Read your latest personalised notifications

 There are national coordinators for cardiovascular disease prevention.

 Several screening programmes have been launched since the year 2000: we conducted the Republic of Srpska Coronary Prevention Study (ROSCOPS) which follows up on risk factors and treatment of CHD patients.
-We translated the ESC Guidelines on CVD Prevention in clinical practice, developed HeartScore B&H, and developed national guidelines for hypertension and hyperlipoproteinemia.
-We organised WHD activities since 2000.
+We translated the ESC Guidelines on CVD Prevention in Clinical Practice, developed HeartScore B&H, and developed national guidelines for hypertension and hyperlipoproteinemia.
+We have organised WHD activities since 2000.

-Federation of Bosnia and Herzegovina: there were several programs of CVD prevention, some of them led by the Federal Ministry and Institute for Public Health, some of them by the Cantonal health care systems, as well as by the Association of Cardiologists.
-Screening programmes have started in 1995, the first one, just after the war halted, was conducted as the Sarajevo Vascular Study.
+Federation of Bosnia and Herzegovina: There were several programs of CVD prevention, some of them led by the Federal Ministry and Institute for Public Health, some of them by the Cantonal health care systems, as well as by the Association of Cardiologists.
+The first screening programmes, started in 1995 just after the war halted, were conducted as the Sarajevo Vascular Study.
 Other preventive programmes are conducted by the Federal and Cantonal health care providers, mostly primary health care centres and family medicine centres.
-Even here the ESC Guidelines on CVD Prevention in clinical practice are translated and the HeartScore B&H programme introduced.
+Even here the ESC Guidelines on CVD Prevention in Clinical Practice are translated and the HeartScore B&H programme introduced.

-Most of the patients after an acute coronary syndrome (ACS) and surgery are rehabilitated in special rehabilitation center such as the rehabilitation center “Fojnica” near Sarajevo and the spa „Vrucica“ Teslic.
-Access to cardiac rehabilitation after the AMI and/or cardiac surgery is almost universal (up to 60% of patients after an AMI or cardiac surgery) and it is covered by state Health Insurance funds.
+Most of the patients after an acute coronary syndrome (ACS) and surgery are rehabilitated in special rehabilitation centers such as the rehabilitation center “Fojnica” near Sarajevo and the spa, "Vrucica“ Teslic.
+Access to cardiac rehabilitation after the AMI and/or cardiac surgery is almost universal (up to 60% of patients after an AMI or cardiac surgery) and it is covered by state health insurance funds.

 Note: The content of this article reflects the personal opinion of the author/s and is not necessarily the official position of the European Society of Cardiology.